JBarna/TitlePeekaboo/readme.md

 * [License](#license)

 ### Example
-See a demonstration and example TitlePeekaboo at [http://jbarna.github.io/TitlePeekaboo/](http://jbarna.github.io/TitlePeekaboo/)
+See a demonstration and example of TitlePeekaboo at [http://jbarna.github.io/TitlePeekaboo/](http://jbarna.github.io/TitlePeekaboo/)

 ### Get Started
 Simply include TitlePeekaboo.js in your HTML and then initalize it: